Abdallah Magdy

-Abdallah Magdy is an Egyptian footballer who plays for the Egyptian Premier League side Pyramids as a midfielder.
+Abdallah Magdy is an Egyptian footballer who plays for the Egyptian Premier League side Ceramica Cleopatra as a midfielder.

 Biography

 Abdallah Magdy was born on February 22, 1997 in Egypt.
 He played for Misr Lel Makkasa from 2019 to 2021 when he was transferred to Pyramids.

 Trophies

 He was in the runner up team that won the 2022 Egyptian Premier League.